canarybit/cc-docs/docs/tower.md

 [Tower](https://docs.confidentialcloud.io/architecture/#tower) is CanaryBit's **orchestration** service to automate the deployment of Trusted Execution Environments (TEEs) infrastructure resources.

-*Tower* follows Infrastructure-as-Code (IaC) best practices, putting end users firmly in control of their setups.
+It strictly follows Infrastructure-as-Code (IaC) and cloud security best practices, putting end users firmly in control of their setups.
 It offers a set of open-source [Terraform](https://terraform.io/) configurations to help you manage and provision higly secure runtime environments on a wide set of public cloud providers, on-prem or bare-metal setups.

 ## Download the code